sethaj/mlibdocs/ruby-tutorial.md

 ### Blocks

 Blocks are used a little differently in Ruby than I've encountered in other languages.
-They are enclosed with do ... end or { ... } which is pretty standard.
+They are enclosed with `do ... end` or `{ ... }` which is pretty standard.
 Inside a block things work like you might expect in other languages regarding variable scoping and flow control, but there's an extra feature in that you can implicitly associate a block with a function call.
 I say implicitly because the block isn't passed in the argument list, but is on the same line after the argument list.

 [http://rubylearning.com/satishtalim/ruby_blocks.html RubyLearning.com's Ruby Blocks page] helped me come to my current understanding of how blocks work in Ruby

-==Branching==
+==Branching

 You can get standard conditional statements: